2019 ICaP Showcase = 2019 Purdue Undergraduate Research Conference

 - “Writing Report Abstracts” by Purdue Online Writing Lab

 - “Bad vs. Good Abstract” by Elsevier

 - “How to write an abstract/annotation” by Purdue Libraries

 What should I include on my poster?

-Exactly what you include on your poster is up to you.
+All you need is a formal, printed poster; exactly what you include on your poster is up to you.
 However, think carefully about the public audience who will be viewing your work.
-The idea is to give Showcase guests a visually-oriented overview of the project, allowing them to “get” the project quickly and easily.
-Students might create a poster where they highlight key research questions or findings, or they might represent the research in a visual way, either through collage, selected quotes, or other visual aids.
+The idea is to give URC guests a visually-oriented overview of the project, allowing them to “get” the project quickly and easily.
+Students might create a poster highlighting key research questions or findings, or they might represent the research in a visual way, either through collage, selected quotes, or other visual aids.

 Here are a few things to consider when designing your poster:

 - What details do your readers need to know about your project?

 - How can you organize these details into sections on your poster that are easy to understand?

 - What should you include on your poster that will distinguish it from the others in your prize category?